+Ray Nicholas

-Ray Nicholas has served as our Vice President Information Technology since September 2006.
-From 1990 to September 2006, Mr. Nicholas served as the Manager and Director of Information Systems for our Temperature Control Division.
+Vice President Information Technology & Chief Information Officer Age 52 Mr. Nicholas has served as our Vice President Information Technology since 2006 and as our Chief Information Officer since February 2013.
+From 1990 to 2006, Mr. Nicholas served as the Manager and Director of Information Systems for our Temperature Control Division.
+Mr. Nicholas completed the Automotive Aftermarket Professional program at University of the Aftermarket, Northwood University, and an Executive Education program at University of Virginia, Darden School of Business, and holds a BS from Northeast Louisiana University.